 At a time when France’s core values, liberté, egalité, fraternité, were under attack, the French Resistance fought back and won.
 We have much to learn from this movement…

-The Moon in Splinters
+Praise for the Moon in Splinters

 At age twenty, Maurice Pertschuk spent a year as an agent of Churchill’s “secret army” working with the French resistance.
 Landing on the Côte d’Azur spring 1942, he led a clandestine network distributing anti-Vichy propaganda, gathering intelligence, then stocking arms for sabotage.
 As opposition to the occupiers grew, German military intelligence began infiltrating resistance circuits.
 A plot to blow up a gunpowder factory shipping chemicals to Germany turned into a trap: Pertschuk and many of his group were arrested, then deported to Germany.
 At Buchenwald, where he managed to conceal the fact that he was Jewish for 14 months, Pertschuk began composing lyrical poetry, written on scavenged bits of paper, a collection he called “Leaves of Buchenwald.”
 He was executed just 13 days before liberation, but his poetry survives, rescued by friends, published in 1946 and again in 2003.